pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### table_recognize

-Test is called during table recognition process - columns and rows detection.
-This test is called multiple times!
+The test is triggered during the table recognition process for detecting columns and rows.
+This test can be called multiple times!

 _keys and values:_
 - "[disable](#disable)" : false